MacroLove/angular-testing-examples/README.md

 1. Then, **'const component = fixture.componentInstance;'** to get the instance of the component.
 1. After component's property change – call **'fixture.detectChanges();'**.
 1. Example of querying DOM elements: **'fixture.debugElement.queryAll(By.css('.card));'**.
+1. Add **'NoopAnimationsModule'** to imports will prevents animations while testing.